Cost of Living

 • Exposure to crime and other types of socially unacceptable behavior

-Ultimately it is important to consider all relevant factors (not just disposable income) before making a personal judgment about ‘quality of life’ in Canada.
-One of my standard responses to people that has an excessive focus on how much money that will earn after arrival or about their spending power is as follows:
+Our standard response to people that has an excessive focus on how much money that will earn after arrival or about their spending power is as follows:

 b.
-After the Spanish Captain, Cortez and his men landed in Mexico in 1519 he apparently said to his men: “burn the ships”.
+Commit to your decision.
+After the Spanish Captain, Cortez and his men landed in Mexico in 1519, he apparently said to his men: “burn the ships”.
 Whether it is true or not is the issue.
 The message is: “retreat or giving up is easy when you have an option.”
 Immigrants should stop having monetary demands before their arrival: “If I earn this or that, then I will be happy and or satisfied”.
 If a newcomer proves him or herself in the labour market, the market will ensure that an immigrant will be paid what they are worth.

 Salaries